fly-apps/edge-apollo-cache/README.md

-# Running an Apollo GraphQL Server on Fly.io
+# Edge GraphQL with Apollo Server and Fly.io

 > Run Apollo Server + Caching close to users with [Fly](https://fly.io/).